rambly/ZeldaClassic-zscript-docs/2.53.2/docs/ffc.md

 <!-- **Example** -->

-	MyFFC->TileWidth = 2; // Sets the tile colums for the FFC to 2.
+	MyFFC->TileWidth = 2; // Sets the tile columns for the FFC to 2.

 ---